Our last lesson left us with the details of the creation of man:

 - They confirm their union sexually (one flesh)

 When these are done out of order, there is always trouble.

 Every ancient and modern society recognizes and practices in some form or other the principle of monogamous marriage and family.
 There are some polygamous societies but these are always aberrations and do not usually survive.

 They were not ashamed because there was no knowledge of evil in any form to cause guilt and shame, especially evil connected with sin.
 Their nakedness was natural and was a symbol of their open, transparent, trusting relationship.

 - Summarize how God created woman and discuss its significance.

-- What did Adam call this new creation and what is the significance of it?
+- What did Adam call this new creation and what was the significance of this?

 - What is the significance of Genesis 2:24?